microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraServicePrincipalDelegatedPermissionClassification.md

 ## Description

-the Remove-EntraServicePrincipalDelegatedPermissionClassification cmdlet deletes the given delegated permission classification by ID from service principal.
+The Remove-EntraServicePrincipalDelegatedPermissionClassification cmdlet deletes the given delegated permission classification by ID from service principal.

 ## Examples